-F: This is essential.
-Instead, the natural 22-18 has proved irresistible to many, eventually losing via a steal.
+F: This is best.
+Instead, the natural 22-18 has proved irresistible to many and, although drawable, has typically led to defeat via a steal.
 See Book 3, Lesson 127.

-G: A tricky offshoot known as the $Slip\ Cross.$
+G: A tricky offshoot known as the Slip Cross.

 H: A rare example in which the early movement of the man on 2/31 is best.